How VdoCipher helps combat video piracy issues and unauthorised downloads

 true

-The last few years have witnessed an exponential growth in the number of video platforms.
-E-learning businesses, schools, colleges, and movie/web-series platforms are all relying on the online distribution and monetisation of videos.
-But video piracy poses a major risk for anybody who is trying to make money from online premium videos or protect their copyrighted content.
+In the last few years, we’ve witnessed an exponential growth in the number of video platforms.
+E-learning businesses, schools, colleges, and movie/web-series platforms, all rely on the online distribution and monetization of videos.
+But video piracy is a major risk for anybody who is trying to make money from online premium videos or protect their copyrighted content.

 Gurugram-based VdoCipher Media Solutions is addressing the problem of video piracy helping platforms to protect their video revenues.
 Serving almost 2000+ e-learning and media platforms from 40+ countries, VdoCipher boasts of customers spanning all six continents.